 To use a model in the China (Beijing) region, go to the API key page for the China (Beijing) region

-This topic describes how to access the CosyVoice speech synthesis service using a WebSocket connection.
+This document describes how to access the CosyVoice speech synthesis service using a WebSocket connection.

 The DashScope SDK currently supports only Java and Python.
-For other programming languages, you can develop CosyVoice speech synthesis applications by communicating with the service directly through a WebSocket connection.
+If you want to develop CosyVoice speech synthesis applications in other programming languages, you must use a WebSocket connection to communicate with the service.

 User guide: For more information about the models and guidance on model selection, see Real-time speech synthesis - CosyVoice.